 Differential Fee Bursaries

-Available to undergraduate students in the Faculty of Law, Department of Medicine and to graduate students in the MBA program. www.uofaweb.ualberta.ca/ubef/nav01.cfm?nav01=82794&
+Differential Fee Bursaries are available to undergraduate students in the Faculty of Law, Faculty of Medicine and to graduate students in the MBA program.
+For more information, visit www.ubef.ualberta.ca/ DifferentialFeeBursaries.

 Bursaries through Faculties and Departments